Summary

 Business Disputes, Government Contracts, Trade Secrets, Cyberattack Litigation

-• Represented an international defense, aerospace, and global security company in a breach of contract case in federal court, and in defense of a 9-figure breach of contract claim in an American Arbitration Association, International Centre for Dispute Resolution (ICDR) arbitration.
+• Represented an international defense contractor as plaintiff in a breach of contract case against a subcontractor in federal court in Minnesota, and in defense of parallel litigation involving a 9-figure breach of contract claim before the American Arbitration Association, International Centre for Dispute Resolution (ICDR).

-• Represented an international defense, aerospace, and global security company and obtained preliminary and permanent injunctions in an Ohio state court to protect industrial trade secrets from misappropriation for technology representing billions of dollars in sales.
+• Represented an international defense and aerospace contractor and obtained preliminary and permanent injunctions in an Ohio state court to protect industrial trade secrets from misappropriation.
+The technology represented billions of dollars in sales involving radar systems for test and evaluation ranges for the United States and its allies.
+Also obtained dismissal of the defendant’s subsequent bankruptcy case.

-• Represented a technology company accused of orchestrating a distributed denial of services (DDoS) cyberattack against a competitor and in defense of Computer Fraud and Abuse Act claims in a New Jersey federal court.
+• Represented a technology company accused of orchestrating a distributed denial of services (DDoS) cyberattack against a competitor and in defense of Computer Fraud and Abuse Act claims in federal court in New Jersey.

-• Represented a Native American-owned, small disadvantaged business in a Small Business Administration-approved mentor/protégé relationship in defense of a False Claims Act lawsuit seeking treble damages of $660 million, penalties, attorneys’ fees, and expenses in a Minnesota federal court.
+• Represented a Native American-owned, small disadvantaged business in a Small Business Administration-approved mentor/protégé relationship in defense of a False Claims Act lawsuit seeking treble damages of $660 million, penalties, attorneys’ fees, and expenses in federal court in Minnesota.
 Obtained dismissal of the Relator’s claims.

-• Represented a telecommunications company in a two-week federal civil trial involving allegations of fraud, conspiracy, and Civil Action by Crime Victim Act claims with over $10 million in damages.
+• Represented a telecommunications company in a two-week civil trial in federal court in Indiana involving allegations of fraud, conspiracy, and Civil Action by Crime Victim Act claims with over $10 million in damages.

-• Represented an interstate highway construction contractor in defense of civil Racketeer Influenced Corrupt Organizations (RICO) Act and Civil Action by Crime Victim Act claims in federal lawsuit brought by the Office of the Indiana Attorney General.
+• Represented an interstate highway construction contractor in defense of civil Racketeer Influenced Corrupt Organizations (RICO) Act and Civil Action by Crime Victim Act claims in federal court in Indiana brought by the Office of the Indiana Attorney General.

-• Represented an international defense, aerospace, and global security company in a breach of contract case in an Indiana state court and in pursuit of a counterclaim for misappropriation of trade secrets.
+• Represented an international defense contractor in defense of a breach of contract case in a 3-week trial in an Indiana state court and in pursuit of a counterclaim for misappropriation of trade secrets.

 • Represented the Kentucky Finance and Administration Cabinet as outside counsel in its investigation of fraudulently procured contracts.